Exabyte-io/express/README.md

 ## Contribution

 This repository is an [open-source](LICENSE.md) work-in-progress and we welcome contributions.
-We suggest forking this repository and introducing the adjustments there, the changes in the fork can further be considered for merging into this repository as explained in [GitHub Standard Fork and Pull Request Workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962).
+We suggest forking this repository and introducing the adjustments there.
+The changes in the fork can further be considered for merging into this repository as explained in [GitHub Standard Fork and Pull Request Workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

 ## TODO list